Constitution Day and Citizenship Day

 "(b) Each educational institution that receives Federal funds for a fiscal year shall hold educational program on the United States Constitution on September17 of such year for the students served by the educational institution."

 Courts have developed activities and how-to information to prepare students and to involve them in the ceremonies in simple yet significant ways.
+While waiting for the event to start, students in attendance can answer the questions in this annual quiz.
 These ceremonies offer an opportunity to interact with the federal judges who administer the Oath of Citizenship, some of whom -- like these three judges -- also are naturalized citizens.

 Some Pathways to Citizenship Become Pathways to the Federal Bench